jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Wow, I'm totally stuck on this "Shading an intersection from the inside."
 How confounding.
 Might have to review the fundamental matrix math before I can diagnose this.

 Oh my good grief.
 It was a faulty regex again!
 I _finally_ noticed that the world light looked odd.
 And fixed!
 Bleeping finally.

+Still at the office, later than expected, so onto the next feature!

+Hrm.
+Something seems to be wrong with my inside/outside calculations in regards to precomputed calculations.
+That doesn't seem to explain everything, though, since I still get incorrect color values when I try to correct for that.
+The `inside` part may be a symptom.
+As I thought!
+I wasn't selecting the earliest hit from among the intersections but rather the last hit.
+Yep!
+My first-hit detection math _was_ off!
+But my fix also broke something else ...
+And fixed!
+Just had to explicitly account for negative time values when calculating the first time.
+(No time travel allowed!)
+Progress!